Sirius XM to buy Pandora in $3.5 billion streaming push

-Sirius XM, controlled by media mogul John Malone’s Liberty Media Corp (FWONA.O), has built a name supplying more than 175 channels to car drivers, but has largely trailed Pandora, Spotify Technology SA (SPOT.N) and Apple (AAPL.O) in mobile and streaming content.
+Sirius XM, controlled by media mogul John Malone’s Liberty Media Corp, has built a name supplying more than 175 channels to car drivers, but has largely trailed Pandora, Spotify Technology SA and Apple in mobile and streaming content.

 Monday’s deal gives the pair a market value of about $34 billion, topping Spotify’s $31.2 billion and follows through on Sirius’ purchase of a 15 percent preferred-stock stake in Pandora for $480 million last year.